gregsadetsky/i-just-want-to-see-the-plist/README.md

 # I just want to see the .plist

-micro project to easily convert [.plist files](https://en.wikipedia.org/wiki/Property_list) into json objects.
+micro project to easily convert binary [.plist files](https://en.wikipedia.org/wiki/Property_list) into json objects.
 [See and use the project here!!](https://gregsadetsky.github.io/i-just-want-to-see-the-plist/)

 ## but why